StefanSchroeder/dietpi-radio/README.md

 	dd if=DietPi_RPi-ARMv6-Bullseye.img of=/dev/mmcblk0 bs=4M status=progress

-Mount the first partition on the SD-card
+Mount the first partition of the SD-card

 	mount /dev/mmcblk0p1 /mnt